junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "I --"

 "Get out," the angel snaps, clenching the blanket desperately, as if hoping this can stop his body from shaking.
-Dean wants nothing more than to soothe his shoulder, pat his back, hold him in his arms in a hug, but he doesn't dare to do any of that.
+Dean wants nothing more than to soothe his shoulder, pat his back, hold him in his arms in a hug, tell him he's safe, but he doesn't dare to do any of that.
 He doesn't think he's allowed anymore.

 "Please," Castiel adds, slightly softer.
 His eyes are shut tight, refusing to look at him again.
 His face is in pain, as if all that has happened to him in the past days is flashing back before his eyes.

-Dean never hates himself more than in this moment.
+Dean never resents himself more than in this moment.

 He flees out of the room.